HydroxideX/FindThePair/README.md

-# FindThePair
-Find The Pair Game implemented using Javascript,HTML and CSS.
+# FindThePair: implemented using Javascript, HTML and CSS.

-Simple Memory Game Where The Player Tries To Match Cards To Reveal The Whole Grid.
+- Simple Memory Game Where The Player Tries To Match Cards To Reveal The Whole Grid.
+- Go Enjoy The Game [Link](https://hydroxidex.github.io/FindThePair/).

 ## Features ##
+- Three Different Levels Of Difficulty.
 - Timer.
-- Score based on time taken to win the game and misses reduce the score.
+- Score Based On Time Taken To Win The Game and Decreases When Player Miss.
-- A solve button to solve it if it's too hard.
+- A Solve Button To Solve it If it's Too Hard.
-- Saves highScore in User Browser.
+- Saves High Score in Browser.

 ## Contribution Guidelines ##
 This project is public, Feel free to create pull requests.

-Credits:
+## Credits ##

 - Cat Photo by Marko Blažević on Unsplash.
 - Fox Photo by Alex Glebov on Unsplash.